ChimPansky/42_webserv/docs/http::RqTarget_class.md

     `host        = (IPv6address / IPvFuture) / IPv4address / reg-name `
   * **Port**:
     port          = *DIGIT
+    usage of userinfo in http is deprecated and should be rejected. see [https://datatracker.ietf.org/doc/html/rfc9110#name-deprecation-of-userinfo-in-]()
+    -> if we detect user-info, we say it is a BAD REQUEST
 * **Path:**
   `path-abempty = *( "/" segment ) `                              ; begins with "/" or is empty
   `path-absolute = "/" [ segment-nz * ( "/" segment ) ]` ; begins with "/" but not "//"